sthiede/Comparative_Genomics/day1_morning/README.md

 ![alt tag](https://github.com/alipirani88/Comparative_Genomics/blob/master/_img/day1_morning/trimm_parameters.png)

 First, Trimmomatic searches for any matches between the reads and adapters.
 Short sections(2 bp) of each adapters determined by seed misMatch parameter are tested in each possible position within the reads.
-If it finds a perfect match, the full alignment is scored.
+If it finds a perfect match, the full alignment is scored to see if the adaptor is truly present.
 The advantage here is that the full alignment is calculated only when there is a perfect seed match which results in considerable efficiency gains.
 So, When it finds a match, it moves forward with full alignment and when the match reaches 10 bp determined by simpleClipThreshold, it finally trims off the adapter from reads.

 Quoting Trimmomatic: